Scientific-Computing-in-Matlab/Module-3-Representing-Data/docs/arrhytmia.md

 # Arrhytmia

-Load the 'arrhythmia' dataset included in MATLAB's Statistics and Machine Learning Toolbox.
+Load the _arrhythmia_ dataset included in MATLAB's Statistics and Machine Learning Toolbox.
 Reorganize the data into a table - you may have to do some work with the variable name strings to get them into a format appropriate for table variable names.

 Using your data table, perform the following calculations: